jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Change the levels at which the linings for the base sets are available in the game
 * Adds a Tesla keyword for integrating sets that have Tesla variants to use
 * Adds a leveled list of energy weapons for integrating sets that have Tesla variants to use
+* Adds a framework for providing different power armor sets to the various ranks within the Brotherhood of Steel

 ### Power Armored Enemies - Raider Overhaul Patch.esp
 **Description:** Addresses compatibility issues between Power Armored Enemies Extended and Raider Overhaul